Man accused of pointing a gun at a driver who honked at him in Manchester

 MANCHESTER, Conn.
-(WTNH) — A man was arrested on Monday after he allegedly pointed a gun at a driver who honked at him on Sunday in Manchester.
+(WTNH) — A man was charged with a hate crime after he allegedly pointed a gun at a driver who honked at him Sunday in Manchester, according to police.

 Police said Tyler Witter, 29, of Middletown, was identified as the suspect from a store’s surveillance video and arrested.